ssocias/cassie_docs/source/post-requests.rst

 Updates the User's "last_login" date/time and returns all data needed to start the app.
 No additional calls to initialize the app are needed.
 One request to "Log In" will provide all data needed to display the home page, with notification indications.

-Similar to the "home" endpoint, where either a list of Castie objects or a list of Castie UUIDs may be returned, an "ids" parameter may be included to indicate that only Castie UUIDs shoudld be returned.
+Similar to the "home" endpoint, where either a list of Castie objects or a list of Castie UUIDs may be returned, an "ids" parameter may be included to indicate that only Castie UUIDs should be returned.

 **Definition:**